harrywuhust2022/Gaucho-Event-System/README.md

 Add pagination to user list, event list, created events by a user, participated events of a user, reiceived invitations and sent invitations.

+2. Indexing

+Add indexing to invite users by username, and session authentication by user email.